 This glossary is by no means a comprehensive list.
 We will continue to add terms periodically as we continue developing this resource.
 Check back in regularly to learn new terms, or reach out to us if there is a term you would like to see defined!

-Afshar [rug, people] - the Afshar are a Turkic people who migrated from Central Asia to the Iranian Plateau nearly a millennia ago.
+Afshar [rug, people] - the Afshar are a Turkic people who migrated from Central Asia to the Persian Plateau nearly a millennia ago.
 Over the centuries they became a powerful force in the Persian military.
 They become so powerful in fact, that they were viewed as a threat and dispersed by some of the later Safavid shahs.
 The immense range of designs and motifs found in Afshar rugs can be attributed to the tribe’s wide geographic spread.

-Baluch [rug, people] - Baluch refers to a people that span from Eastern Iran, into Western Afghanistan and reaching throughout Pakistan and into the Punjab state of India.
+Baluch [rug, people] - Baluch refers to a people that span from Eastern Persia, into Western Afghanistan and reaching throughout Pakistan and into the Punjab state of India.
 They are composed of many distinct groups that share common language, culture and customs.
 Traditionally they were mostly nomadic but currently many have adapted to settled life.
 Baluch rugs most commonly use a limited color palette of blue, red, brown and black, with ivory as an accent color.

 Gul [design element] - Translates to flower in Farsi (Persian) and can refer to variety of design elements from the rosettes on classical Persian rugs to the more abstract octagonal motifs prevalent on Turkmen weavings.

 Gul Farang [design element] - Translates to “foreign flower” in Farsi (Persian).
 Gul meaning flower and Farang (Farangi) meaning foreign (foreigner) which originates from the Frankish language.
 The design is an abstracted floral, reminiscent of european decorative motifs of the 19th century.